J-Vadakken/PongAI/README.md

 Won second place

-Only contains the defence by predicting where the ball will land
+The AI predicts where the ball will land and moves the paddle there.
+There is no real offence.

 # File Information
 pong_ai.py contains the submitted code